This is available for Graders in Marking 2.0.

 - Explanation for candidate: Shows the explanation status for the selected candidate in the candidate list.
 Here you can also write, record and send explanations.

-Read more about writing, recording and sending explanations in the guide Grader - Write and send explanations.
+Read more about writing, recording and sending explanations in the article Write and send explanation of grades.